-A House panel approved legislation Wednesday that would allow wine to be shipped directly to consumers in Alabama, while a Senate committee conducted a public hearing on the companion legislation.
+A House panel approved legislation March 11 that would have allowed wine to be shipped directly to consumers in Alabama, while a Senate committee conducted a public hearing on the companion legislation.

 The House Economic Development and Tourism approved HB365 by Rep. Terri Collins, R-Decatur, and 35 others, while the Senate Tourism Committee heard from proponents and opponents of SB240 by Sen. Bobby Singleton, D-Greensboro.

-- Allow an already licensed wine manufacturer or an entity with a federal basic wine manufacturing permit to obtain a $200 wine direct shipper permit, which can be renewed annually for $100.
+- Allowed an already licensed wine manufacturer or an entity with a federal basic wine manufacturing permit to obtain a $200 wine direct shipper permit, which can be renewed annually for $100.

-- Allow each winery or manufacturer to ship up to 12 cases of wine annually per 21-year-old or older resident.
+- Allowed each winery or manufacturer to ship up to 12 cases of wine annually per 21-year-old or older resident.

-- Require the shipping wineries to collect and remit state and local sales, use and excise taxes.
+- Required the shipping wineries to collect and remit state and local sales, use and excise taxes.

-- Allow common carriers to ship any alcoholic beverage to Alabamians who are 21 or older.
+- Allowed common carriers to ship any alcoholic beverage to Alabamians who are 21 or older.
 It requires the common carrier to verify the age of the person receiving the alcoholic beverage.

-- Makes it a Class C misdemeanor to ship directly to an Alabama resident without a permit.
+- Made it a Class C misdemeanor to ship directly to an Alabama resident without a permit.

 Collins and Singleton proposed similar bills in the 2019 session.
-The legislation is also supported by the Wine Institute, a California-based organization that represents some 1,000 wineries.
+The legislation was supported by the Wine Institute, a California-based organization that represents some 1,000 wineries.
 Representatives of Alabama’s distributors, grocers and package stores spoke in opposition to Collins’ and Singleton’s bills.

-Waggoner’s bill creates a wine direct shipper license that allows wine to be shipped directly to consumers in Alabama by wineries that produce less than 50,000 gallons of wine each year and have a federal basic wine manufacturing permit.
+Waggoner’s bill would have created a wine direct shipper license that allowed wine to be shipped directly to consumers in Alabama by wineries that produce less than 50,000 gallons of wine each year and have a federal basic wine manufacturing permit.
 Each winery or manufacturer could ship up to 12 cases of wine annually per household.
 Shipments would be limited to those 21 or older and shipping without a permit would be a Class C misdemeanor.

 The filing fee would be $250 for those not already licensed as a wine manufacturer in Alabama.
 Already-licensed Alabama wineries would not have to pay the additional $250 for a direct shipper license.